Winter of 1962–1963 in the United Kingdom

 The winter of 1962–1963, known as the Big Freeze of 1963, was one of the coldest winters (defined as the months of December, January and February) on record in the United Kingdom.
 Temperatures plummeted and lakes and rivers began to freeze over.

 In the Central England Temperature (CET) record extending back to 1659, only the winters of 1683–1684 and 1739–1740 were colder than 1962–1963.
-The winter of 1962–1963 remains the coldest since at least 1895 in all meteorological districts of the United Kingdom, although in Scotland North the winter of 2009–2010 was equally cold.
-The winter of 1894–1895 was colder than that of 1962–1963 in Scotland North and Scotland East, whilst, although instrumental temperature data for Scotland and Northern Ireland do not extend back to 1740, station data from subsequent years suggest that the winters of 1813–1814 and 1878–1879 were almost certainly colder than 1962–1963 over Scotland and Northern Ireland, and that the winter of 1779–1780 may also have been colder over Scotland.
+The winter of 1962–1963 remains the coldest since at least 1895 in all meteorological districts of the United Kingdom, although in north Scotland the winter of 2009–2010 was equally cold.
+The winter of 1894–1895 was colder than that of 1962–1963 in north Scotland and east Scotland, whilst, although instrumental temperature data for Scotland and Northern Ireland do not extend back to 1740, station data from subsequent years suggest that the winters of 1813–1814 and 1878–1879 were almost certainly colder than 1962–1963 over Scotland and Northern Ireland, and that the winter of 1779–1780 may also have been colder over Scotland.

 December 1962

 A wintry outbreak brought snow to the country on 12–13 December 1962.
 A cold easterly set in on 22 December as an anticyclone formed over Scandinavia, drawing cold continental winds from Russia.
 Throughout the Christmas period, the Scandinavian high collapsed, but a new high formed near Iceland, bringing northerly winds.
-Significant snowfall occurred as the air mass moved south, and parts of Southern England had heavy snow late on 26–27 December.
+Significant snowfall occurred on the 26 and 27 December as the air mass moved south, the snow arriving in Shropshire around lunchtime on the 26th and parts of Southern England late that same day.
 The cold air became firmly established.

 29 and 30 December 1962

-On 29 and 30 December 1962 a blizzard swept across South West England and Wales.
+Overnight on 29-30 December 1962 a blizzard swept across southern England and Wales.
 Snow drifted to more than 20 ft deep in places, driven by gale force easterly winds, blocking roads and railways.
-The snow stranded villagers and brought down power lines.
+The snow stranded villages and brought down power lines.
 The near-freezing temperatures meant that the snow cover lasted for more than two months in some areas.
 Snow was 6 in deep in Manchester city centre, 9 in in Wythenshawe, and about 18 in at Keele University in Staffordshire.
 By the end of the month, there were snow drifts 8 ft deep in Kent and 15 ft deep in the west.

+On 31 December, Big Ben was delayed by 10 minutes due to the large amount of snow that had accumulated on the clock hands, and the New Year ended up being 10 minutes late.